tracyjohnson213/tracker/README.md

 * As a user, I want to delete my account

+* As a user, I want to recover my password

 * As an admin, I want to use a panel to add, edit, and remove categories

 * As an admin, I want to use a panel to add, edit, and remove statuses